What is Prompt Injection?

 Is prompt injection preventable?

 At the model level, no reliable solution exists.
-Mitigations reduce risk but don't eliminate it.
-That's why financial controls must be enforced outside the model — in infrastructure like PolicyLayer.
+Mitigations reduce risk but do not eliminate it.
+That is why tool call enforcement must be external to the model — in infrastructure like PolicyLayer that evaluates calls against policies the model cannot modify.

 FURTHER READING